Jawz84/Blog/PowerShell Contributing.md

 When writing and debugging your tests, remember that you can set breakpoints and step through your Pester code, this can help you find out where things are not going as they | Should -Be :-).

-> :information_source: If you want to learn more about VSCode debugging for PowerShell, you can read more [here on the Microsoft scripting blog](https://devblogs.microsoft.com/scripting/debugging-powershell-script-in-visual-studio-code-part-1/), or watch [this video](https://youtu.be/cSbIXmlkr8o) from Tyler Leonhardt at PSconfEU 2019.
+> Tip: If you want to learn more about VSCode debugging for PowerShell, you can read more [here on the Microsoft scripting blog](https://devblogs.microsoft.com/scripting/debugging-powershell-script-in-visual-studio-code-part-1/), or watch [this video](https://youtu.be/cSbIXmlkr8o) from Tyler Leonhardt at PSconfEU 2019.

 For specific tips about how to use Pester within the PowerShell repo, be sure to read this document as an addendum to the Pester documentation: <https://github.com/PowerShell/PowerShell/blob/master/docs/testing-guidelines/WritingPesterTests.md>